Shawn-Nichol/AndroidKotlinGuide/Navigation/Deep Link.md

 If you have an existing NavController, you can also create a deep link vai NavController.createDeepLink()

-## Create an implicit deep link
+## Implicit deep link
 An implicit deep link is a URI that refers to a specific destination in an app.
-When a URI is invoked for example, when a user clicks a link Android can then open your app to the corresponding destination.
+A URI is invoked, when a user clicks a link, Android can then open your app to the corresponding destination.

-When triggering an implicit dep link, the state of the back stack depends on whether the implicit Intent was launched with the Intent.FLAG_ACTIVITY_NEW_TASK
+When triggering an implicit deep link, the state of the back stack depends on whether the implicit Intent was launched with the Intent.FLAG_ACTIVITY_NEW_TASK
 - If the flag is set, the task back stack is cleared and replaced with the deep link destination.
-As with explicit deep linking, when nesting graphs, the start destination from each level of nesting - That is, the start destination from each <navigation> eleemtn in the hierarchy is also added to the stack.
-This means that when a users presses the back button from a deep link destinatin, they navigate back up the navigation stack just as though they entered your app form its entry point.
+As with explicit deep linking, when nesting graphs, the start destination from each level of nesting - That is, the start destination from each <navigation> element in the hierarchy is also added to the stack.
+This means that when a users presses the back button from a deep link destination, they navigate back up the navigation stack just as though they entered your app from its entry point.

-- If the flag is not set, you remain on the task stack ofthe previous app where th eimplicit deep link was triggered.
-In this case, the back button takes you back to the previous app, while the UP button starts your app's task on the hierarchical patent destinatino within your navigation graph.
+- If the flag is not set, you remain on the task stack of the previous app where the implicit deep link was triggered.
+In this case, the back button takes you back to the previous app, while the UP button starts your app's task on the hierarchical patent destination within your navigation graph.

 You can use the Navigation Editor to create an implicit deeep link to a destination as follows:
 1. In the design tab of the Navigation Editor, select the destination for the ddep link.

-2. Clikc + in the Deep Links section of the Atttributes panel
+2. + in the Deep Links section of the Atttributes panel

 3. In the add deep link dialog that appears, enter a URI Note the following: